mitranim/mitranim.github.io/templates/posts/spaces-tabs.md

 _Objective_ arguments in favor of tabs:

 * Configurable visual indentation level.
-* Fewer characters and keystrokes.
+* Fewer characters.
+Sometimes fewer keystrokes.
 (Note: in decent code editors, using spaces takes just as many keystrokes.)

 _Objective_ arguments in favor of 2 spaces over 4 spaces: